ldijkman/OpenWeather/README.md

 Requires the JSON parse library here: https://github.com/Bodmer/JSON_Decoder

 The OpenWeather_Test example sketch sends collected data to the Serial port for API test.
-It does not not require a TFT screen and works with RP2040 Nano Connect, ESP32 and ESP8266.
+It does not not require a TFT screen and works with ESPX ESP8266.

 The TFT_eSPI_OpenWeather_LittleFS example works with the RP2040 Nano Connect, ESP32 and ESP8266 and uses LittleFS, it displays the weather data on a TFT screen.